GGP1/atoll/README.md

 > Randomness is a measure of the observer's ignorance, not an inherent quality of a process.

-Atoll uses the "crypto/rand" package to generate **cryptographically secure** random numbers, which "select" the characters-words-syllables from different pools as well as the indices when generating a password.
+Atoll uses the "crypto/rand" package to generate **cryptographically secure** random numbers.

 ### Entropy